jaustinford/elise/files/docs/conventions.md

     ```

 #### _built-ins_
-- [`${ELISE_ROOT_DIR}/src/elise.sh`](https://github.com/jaustinford/elise/blob/main/src/elise.sh) is a special encrypted module which stores most of the constants and all of the secrets used for the project; the details for each variable can be found on the [README](https://github.com/jaustinford/elise/blob/main/README.md#variables)
+- [`${ELISE_ROOT_DIR}/src/elise.sh`](https://github.com/jaustinford/elise/blob/main/src/elise.sh) is a special encrypted module which stores most of the constants and all of the secrets used for the project; the details for each variable can be found in the [`README`](https://github.com/jaustinford/elise/blob/main/README.md#variables)

 - the module [`${ELISE_ROOT_DIR}/src/general.sh`](https://github.com/jaustinford/elise/blob/main/src/general.sh) defines general functions and variables which are imported frequently across the project